Reinforcement Learning, Bit by Bit: Information-Directed Sampling

 where $n$ is the dimension of the GVF vector $Q_\dagger$.
 This result can also be extended to subgaussian distributions in addition to bounded random variables.
-Up to some scaling factor, the mutual information is lower bounded by the average conditional variance of $Q_\dagger(H_t, \tilde{A}_t)$, averaged over components and conditioned on the agent state $X_t = (\emptyset, S_t, P_t)$ and the target policy $\pi_\target(\cdot|S_t)$ at the current aleatoric state $S_t$.
+Up to some scaling factor, the mutual information is lower bounded by the average conditional variance of $Q_\dagger(H_t, \tilde{A}_t)$, averaged over components and conditioned on the agent state $X_t = (\emptyset, S_t, P_t)$ and the target policy $\pi_\target(\cdot|S_t)$ at the current situational state $S_t$.
 To intuitively see why this makes sense, note that the conditional variance is large when varying $\pi_\target(\cdot|S_t)$ gives widely different values of $Q_\dagger(H_t, \tilde{A}_t)$, implying that trying to learn about $Q_\dagger(H_t, \tilde{A}_t)$ would likely reveal a lot of information about the target $\pi_\target(\cdot|S_t)$.
-Using this lower bound on mutual information, we obtain a version of variance-IDS
+Applying this lower bound on the mutual information, we obtain a version of variance-IDS, which at each timestep solves for a distribution $\nu$ over actions that minimizes

 A similar variance approximation can be applied to the version of value-IDS specified in \eqref{eq:value-ids-target-gvfs}.
 This version of value-IDS prioritizes seeking information about $Q_\target$, an approximation to the GVFs $Q_\dagger$.
 Using results from Appendix \ref{ap:information-variance}, we can lower bound the mutual information in \eqref{eq:value-ids-target-gvfs} by